 We strive to ensure that the Botanical Garden, its buildings, and its tour vehicles are accessible.
 However, due to the Garden’s naturally varied topography, portions of the historic landscape may be inaccessible.
 An Accessibility Map and Information guide is available at the Garden or can be downloaded here.
 Please note that this is a large file and will take a few minutes to download.
 For more information about accessibility of specific areas of the Garden, please ask a staff member for assistance.

-Designated parking locations are found near the Conservatory and Mosholu Gate entrances as well as at the Watson Education building and offsite at The New York Botanical Garden Parking Garage.
+Designated parking locations are found near the Main and Mosholu Entrances as well as at the Watson Education building and offsite at The New York Botanical Garden Parking Garage.

-Wheelchairs are available to borrow free of charge on a first-come, first-served basis at the Leon Levy Visitor Center, Mosholu Gate, and Bedford Park Gate.
+Wheelchairs are available to borrow free of charge on a first-come, first-served basis at the Leon Levy Visitor Center, Mosholu Entrance, Bedford Park Gate and East Gate.
 Reservations are not accepted.
 An ID must be left with Visitor Services.
 Wheelchair lifts are located in the Enid A. Haupt Conservatory and at the entrance to the Library building.

 The Tram is wheelchair accessible.
 Each tram can accommodate one wheelchair.
 Every effort will be made to accommodate groups of wheelchair users.